tejasbijawe07/DevOps-Practice/4-Docker/day26- Multi-Stage Builds & Docker Hub/README.md

 #### why is it so large?

 The final image contains: Base Node image, npm, npm cache, package manager, development files, source code, build layers.

+---

+#### Task2: Multi-Stage Build
+ - Rewrite the Dockerfile using multi-stage build:
+ - Stage 1: Build the app (install dependencies, compile)
+ - Stage 2: Copy only the built artifact into a minimal base image (alpine, distroless, or scratch)
+ - Build the image and check its size again
+ - Compare the two sizes